Hardhat-Enterprises/breaking-captcha/Teams_T2_2022/Cloud_Dev/pipeline-framework/readme.md

 # error: [WARNING] Worker with pid 71 was terminated due to signal 9
 # Restart all servers and boot up flask app second, this coulod be some kind of memory issue
 # TODO limit memory allocation for different servers (?)

+# Flask app or trainer.py not working
+# this may be due to missing pip libraries, this is not solved in depth in this readme because it varies from os to os.
+# This was developed on a MAC with M1 Chip which is why Conda is being used
+# Linux systems maybe simpler

+# If the program isnt working for unexplained reasons it may be due to environment variables not existing in the shell or terminal you run your programs from

+# Sometimes the server reports no boto3 package.
+Just rerun pip install boto3

 ```

 # Future trimester work